michellesyoon/programming-languages-1/other-courses.md

 # Relationship to Other Courses

-Below I will indicate briefly how the course Programming Languages relates to some other courses tought at Chapman.
+Below I will indicate briefly how the course Programming Languages relates to some other courses taught at Chapman.

 ## Discrete Mathematics